 Senators will be given a name card.
 Please remember to bring your name card along with you to all meetings.
-Bryan Vescio is Speaker of the Senate and it is his job to follow through on the agenda, recognize speakers, facilitate the discussion, and call motions to vote.
+Greg Davis is Speaker of the Senate and it is his job to follow through on the agenda, recognize speakers, facilitate the discussion, and call motions to vote.
 He will do his best to make sure that everyone who desires has a chance to speak.
-On the occasion where he feels impelled to voice her own opinion, he will ask the Deputy Speaker (Greg Davis) to step in for him.
+On the occasion where he feels impelled to voice his own opinion, he will ask the Deputy Speaker (to be selected at the first Senate meeting) to step in for him.
 The meetings end promptly at 5:00 p.m., unless the time is extended by a motion to suspend the rule (which requires a 2/3 vote).